Two by Twos: Baptism

 Baptism by one of the church's ministers is considered a necessary step for salvation and full participation, including re-baptism of persons baptized by other churches.
 Candidates approved by the local workers are baptized by immersion.
+Baptisms are often scheduled for one morning during a Convention and are typically performed in small ponds on the property.
+Families and onlookers gather, pray, and sing hymns during the ceremony, as led by a worker.

 Church name

 The church represents itself as nondenominational and without a name.
-Those outside the church often use descriptive terms such as "Two by Twos" (from their method of sending out ministers in pairs), "No-name Church", "Cooneyites", "Workers and Friends", "Christian fellowship", "disciples of Jesus", "Friends", "Go-preachers", "People on the Way", "Tramp Preachers", among other titles.
-The new movement was originally called "Tramp Preachers" or "Tramp Pilgrims" by observers.
+Those outside the church often use descriptive terms such as "Two by Twos" (from their method of sending out ministers in pairs), "No-name Church", "Cooneyites", "Workers and Friends", "disciples of Jesus", "Friends", "Go-preachers", and "Tramp Preachers", among other titles.
+The new movement was initially called "Tramp Preachers" or "Tramp Pilgrims" by observers.
 During the early years, they called themselves by the name "Go-Preachers".
 By 1904, the terms "Cooneyism" and "Cooneyite" had been coined in those areas in which Edward Cooney established churches and where he was a vocal promoter.
 The term "Two by Twos" was in use in Canada by the early 1920s and in the United States by the 1930s.
-In Germany, bynames for the church have included "Die Namenlosen" (the Nameless), "Wahre Christen" (True Christians), "Jünger Jesu" (Disciples of Jesus) and "Freunde" (Friends).
+In Germany, bynames for the church have included "Die Namenlosen" (the Nameless), "Wahre Christen" (True Christians), "Jünger Jesu" (Disciples of Jesus), and "Freunde" (Friends).
 In France, they have been known as "Les Anonymes" (the Anonymous, or No-names).